taramason/personalSite/README.md

 *Source maps **DONE?**

-*Feel free to copy and paste from any previous webpack configs you've done, but please do not use a pre-built template like create-react-app or react-slingshot.
+*Feel free to copy and paste from any previous webpack configs you've done, but please do not use a pre-built template like create-react-app or react-slingshot.**I've never done this before so this is where the majority of my time was spent.
+I don't like putting things together or copy & pasting without understanding how they work.
+Happy to have learned how everything is set up, this has made me much more confident in my React abilities**

-**90% DONE, Need to make responsive:**

 *Build the following page design to match the responsive.png mock-up as closely as you can.
 Use the React/webpack project set up in the last question.
-We don't have a mobile mock for this page, but be sure to build it mobile-first and make your own decisions about how to display the layout at that size.
+We don't have a mobile mock for this page, but be sure to build it mobile-first and make your own decisions about how to display the layout at that size.  **90% DONE, Need to make responsive.
+The Surveyor Fonts are not displaying the way they should (its a subtle but important difference), not sure why, given more time I would import the ttf's and convert them **

 *The page shown on the mock is the max-width - if a user's screen is wider than 1150px, the page should be the size shown and centered in the browser.

-**NEXT**
+****

 Take a look at the attached mockups, and assume you're being assigned to build them – but, for some reason, have been given very little information.
 These are screenshots of a feature that a Havenly designer uses to show a room design concept, and its products, to a user.

 Answer the following questions:

 *What are the most important questions you have about the mocks and how they should work?
+**How do we want it to work on mobile?

+Will there be differences in how the app works on mobile vs desktop (same functionality?)**

 *What seems like, potentially, the biggest unknown?
+**What is that "on/off" switch on the right side??**

 *What changes would you recommend making to make this interface work well on mobile?
+**Have each furniture item stack down the page (instead of just having a large image that can be zoomed in). **

 **NEXT**